A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Application to Algebraic Varieties

-\begin{theorem} With the same assumption as Definition \ref{Def: Finite Dominatedness for Schemes}, $X_{\et}$ is $l$-adic weak equivalent to a complex variety if and only if $X$ is mod-$l$ finitely dominated. \end{theorem}
+\begin{theorem} With the same assumption as Definition \ref{Def: Finite Dominatedness for Schemes}, $X_{\et}$ is $l$-adic weak equivalent to a complex variety with fundamental group $\pi$ if and only if $X$ is mod-$l$ finitely dominated and $X^{\wedge}_{\et,l}$ is $l$-local liftable. \end{theorem}

-\begin{proof} By Theorem \ref{Thm: Main Theorem 2}, $X_{\et}$ is $l$-adic weak equivalent to a finite CW complex if and only if $X$ is mod-$l$ finitely dominated.
-Following the construction in \cite{Deligne-Sullivan}*{paragraph below Lemma on p.~1082}, any finite CW complex is homotopy equivalent to a complex variety. \end{proof}

-Let $R$ be a discrete valuation ring with the residue field $k$ separably closed of characteristic $p>0$.
+\begin{proof} By Theorem \ref{Thm: Main Theorem 2}, $X_{\et}$ is $l$-adic weak equivalent to a finite CW complex with the same fundamental group if and only if $X$ is mod-$l$ finitely dominated and $l$-local liftable.
+Following the construction in \cite{Deligne-Sullivan}*{paragraph below Lemma on p.~1082}, any finite CW complex is homotopy equivalent to a complex variety. \end{proof} Let $R$ be a discrete valuation ring with the residue field $k$ separably closed of characteristic $p>0$.
 Let $R\rightarrow \CC$ be a ring embedding.
 Let $Y$ be a smooth, proper variety over $R$.
 Recall from \cite{artin-mazur-etale-homotopy}*{Corollary 12.12, Corollary 12.13} that $(Y_k)^{\wedge}_{\et,l}$ is canonically weak equivalent to $(Y_ {\CC})^{\wedge}_{\et,l}$ for any prime $l\neq p$.
-With Theorem \ref{Cor: Cor 1}, mod-$l$ finite dominatedness is an obstruction for characteristic zero liftings of a positive characteristic variety, which is the following.
+Proposition \ref{Lemma: a necessary condition for finiteness obstruction} and Theorem \ref{Cor: Cor 1} deduces the following, which is our main motivation for this paper.